Hey y’all, Tiffany here, with some help for the times when your trials happen daily.

 According to this law, with my own frequent and long-lasting periods, I would be unclean for the 10 days of bleeding, another 7 days to cleanse, and then I would have four days of “freedom” to interact with others before it began again.

 As you can imagine, this woman was probably extremely lonely.
+Every day, she was reminded of her trial by the fact that she just woke up alone.

 And since had given all her funds to be healed, she probably could not hire any help to make up for what she could not do.
 She would be entirely dependent upon the charity of other people, of those who loved her enough to sacrifice their own cleanliness to help her wash up or to just spend a few minutes visiting.